AdaCompNUS/CS4278-5478-MotionPlanning/README.md

 In this assignment, you will be working on planning algorithms for controlling the robot to navigate on a 2D map.

-In this README, we provide information about how to run your code and generate output for submission.

 ## Setup the environment